afinlay5/OnyxFx/README.md

 # OnyxFx
-Gradle source code repository containing source code and binaries for cross-platform mobile app to complement my blog @ https://bit.ly/JavaFXMobile.
+Gradle source code repository for OnyxFx, a cross-platform (Android/iOS/Linux/macOS/Windows) JavaFX app rendering information about NBA® statistics.
 Built and tested on Fedora Linux 28/macOS High Sierra.
+App designed to complement my blog @ https://bit.ly/JavaFXMobile

 Pre-built binaries can be found in the following directories: